- Date of Brass:

 - London G

-It is clear from the above that the Howards were heavily involved in commemorating both past and present members of their family in the 1530s, so it is no surprise to find that the brass of Katherine Howard at Stoke by Nayland was part of this programme.
-As it survives, the memorial consists of the effigy of Katherine and one shield, the inscription and three other shields being lost.
-Although John Sell Cotman's engraving includes the missing portions, no more existed then than it does now and the accompanying letterpress notes that the inscription was 'long reaved'.
+The Howards in the 1530s were heavily involved in commemorating both past and present members of their family, and the brass of Katherine Howard at Stoke by Nayland was created as part of this programme.
+As it now survives, the brass consists of the effigy of Katherine and one shield, the inscription and three other shields being lost.
+Although John Sell Cotman's engraving includes the missing portions, no more existed then than now, and the accompanying letterpress notes that the inscription was 'long reaved'.

-The inscription depicted in Cotman's engraving has Katherine's date of death as 1452.
+The inscription in Cotman's engraving gives Katherine's date of death as 1452.
 Cotman evidently derived the inscription and the three missing shields from Weever's illustration in Ancient Funerall Monuments.
-An account of what was spent at Lady Katherine Howard's funeral at Stoke by Nayland that was published in The Paston Letters very clearly gives the date of her death as the day after All Souls' Day in the fifth year of the reign of Edward IV, 3 November 1465.
+However an account of what was spent at Lady Katherine Howard's funeral at Stoke by Nayland in The Paston Letters clearly gives her date of death as the day after All Souls' Day in the fifth year of the reign of Edward IV, 3 November 1465.
 Whether the date was wrong on the inscription or read wrongly by Weever is not clear.

 John Weever, Ancient Funerall Monuments (1631), 737